-- (3) Purchase of Directors and Officers Liability Insurance (D&O): - Purchase of D&O is a part of implementation of corporate governance initiatives.
+- (4) Purchase of Directors and Officers Liability Insurance (D&O): - Purchase of D&O is a part of implementation of corporate governance initiatives.
 From the Corporation's perspective, D&O not only facilitates the acquisition of talent, but also encourages dauntless service, thus contributing to corporate governance.
-For directors and officers, D&O can help to avoid legal damage from fault or neglect related to performance of duties. - (2) The current insured D&O amount is NT\$ 900 million. - (4) Formulation of Reasonable Remuneration Policies and Evaluation of Connection Between and reasonableness of Remuneration and Performance Assessment Results:
+For directors and officers, D&O can help to avoid damages due to legal liability from fault or neglect related to performance of duties. - (2) The current insured D&O amount is NT\$ 900 million. - (5) Formulation of Reasonable Remuneration Policies and Evaluation of Connection Between Reasonableness of Remuneration and Performance Assessment Results: